 After you know where you need to gather your data from, the next challenge is to set up and measure those channels with the right metrics.
 Let's split these into two separate categories and see how a great setup makes measuring much easier.

 There are two common mistakes that many marketers make during this phase: not setting channels up deliberately and working with the wrong channels altogether.

-The first mistake typically occurs when a marketer adopts a "spray and pray" approach.
+Adopt a spray and pray approach.
 This antiquated marketing tactic involves doing multiple things (generally at random) and hoping something will stick.
 This approach casts a wide, untargeted net with little accuracy.

 Just copy what everyone else is doing.
-The second mistake stems from not understanding where leads and customers are coming from and blindly mimicking competition without understanding the "why" behind their methods.
+The second mistake stems from not understanding where leads and customers are coming from and blindly mimicking competition without understanding the why behind their methods.

 The next step is to measure your channels; most automated systems will do this.
 The trick is figuring out how to use analytics tools to pull it all together in a way that’s digestible.
 Like how a conductor of an orchestra ensures everyone and everything is on the same page, someone will always have to manage the levers for your various channels.

 After these channels are set up and measured, it’s time to move into setting up your reporting system so that the data that flows through the channels is visible and actionable.